THE FILM PROGRAMME OF DOK.fest MÜNCHEN @HOME

 131 films from 43 countries: The film programme of DOK.fest München 2021 @home at a glance.

 You can now purchase tickets in advance.
 The programme booklet can be viewed here.

-WILD PLANTS (Deutschland, Schweiz 2016, Nicolas Humbert, DOK.international).
+WILD PLANTS (Germany, Switzerland 2016, Nicolas Humbert, DOK.international).
 The camera captures faces and hands that dig in the dirt.
 Crickets chirp, birds sing and grasses rustle in the wind.
 In vast landscapes and miniscule details, the urban gardening trend is revealed to be a synesthetic, spiritual and holistic experience.

-ZEN FOR NOTHING (Deutschland, Schweiz 2016, Werner Penzel, DOK.international).
+ZEN FOR NOTHING (Germany, Switzerland 2016, Werner Penzel, DOK.international).
 “Zen is absolutely no use.”
 In search of bliss, people from around the world take refuge in the secluded Antaiji zen monastery in western Japan and try to find themselves.
 There they can expect hard physical labour, sitting for hours and struggling with their own thoughts.
 Unsentimental and revealing – a film meditation.

 VOM LIEBEN UND STERBEN (Germany 2016, Katrin Nemec, DOK.deutsch).
 After a life-changing accident, Robert Wolf’s ever-loving wife plans their future together, while the guitarist from Quadro Nuevo, who is paralysed from the neck down, takes the decision to end his life.
 An unashamed and disturbing insight into an emotional struggle.